valdelaseras/pedestal/README.md

 }
 ```

-### Colours
+### Colors

-It is strongly advised to pick 2 highly contrasting, "muted" colours for `$color-primary` and `$color-secondary` ( e.g.
+It is strongly advised to pick 2 highly contrasting, "muted" colors for `$color-primary` and `$color-secondary` ( e.g.
-black and white ), and then two contrasting, "fun" colours for `$accent-color-primary` and `$accent-color-secondary`.
+black and white ), and then two contrasting, "fun" colors for `$accent-color-primary` and `$accent-color-secondary`.
-The colours in these two sets are used in combination with one other in [themes](#theming), so it works best following
+The colors in these two sets are used in combination with one other, so it works best following this pattern.
+Of course,
-this pattern.
+you are free to add as many colors as you like, but you have to add some of your own CSS in that case.

 ### Typography